sakav1111/sakav1111.github.io/_posts/2022-11-08-SpringBoot could not initialize proxy no Session.md

 We will see about Failed to lazily initialize a collection of role could not initialize proxy -- no Session hibernate exception.

+The aim of lazy loading is to save resources by not loading related objects into memory when we load the main object.
+Instead, we postpone the initialization of lazy entities until the moment they're needed.
+Hibernate uses proxies and collection wrappers to implement lazy loading.

+When retrieving lazily-loaded data, there are two steps in the process.
+First, there's populating the main object, and second, retrieving the data within its proxies.
+Loading data always requires an open *Session* in Hibernate.

+The problem arises when the second step happens after the transaction has closed, which leads to a *LazyInitializationException*.

 Understanding the reason for this exception.
 --------------------------------------------